-Shingles is a painful, itchy skin rash that usually appears on your chest, but can also affect your trunk, back, legs or face.
-It is caused by varicella zoster virus, the same virus responsible for chickenpox.
-It is more common in the elderly and people with weakened immune systems.
-Treatment is works best within 2-3 days of the rash appearing.
-Vaccination with the shingles vaccine can reduce your risk of shingles and the long-term pain it can cause.
+Shingles (mate huaketo hei) is a painful, itchy skin rash that usually appears on your chest, but can also affect your trunk, back, legs or face.
+It's more common in older adults and people with weakened immune systems.
+Treatment works best within 2 to 3 days of the rash appearing.

-- About 1 out of every 3 people will get shingles in their lifetime, with the risk rising to one in two for adults who live to 85 years old.
+- About 1 out of every 3 people will get shingles in their lifetime, with the risk rising to 1 in 2 for adults who live to 85 years old.

 - Shingles is caused by the same virus (varicella zoster) that causes chickenpox.